mnelson4/yet-another-related-posts-plugin/readme.txt

 The following feature requests have been made and may be incorporated into a future release.
 If you have a bug fix, please start a new thread on [the Wordpress.org forums](http://wordpress.org/tags/yet-another-related-posts-plugin).

-* More customizeable displays so that you can, for example, add the date and comment count in the excerpt ([by request](http://wordpress.org/support/topic/156231))
 * More localizations
 * Sentece-aware excerpts, [by request](http://wordpress.org/support/topic/162465)